Guhrow

-Guhrow (Lower Sorbian and Polish: Góry) is a municipality in the district of Spree-Neiße, in Lower Lusatia, Brandenburg, Germany.
+Guhrow (Lower Sorbian: Góry) is a municipality in the district of Spree-Neiße, in Lower Lusatia, Brandenburg, Germany.

 History

 From 1815 to 1947, Guhrow was part of the Prussian Province of Brandenburg.

 After World War II, Guhrow was incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
 Since 1990, Guhrow has been part of Brandenburg.